Pronovix/swagger_ui_formatter/README.txt

     6. Click "Save settings".
     7. Click on the "Manage display" tab.
-    8. Select "Swagger UI" in the Format drop-down for the new field and optionally configure the formatter settings.
+    8. Select "Swagger UI" in the Format drop-down for the new field and optionally configure formatter settings.
-    9. Click Save.
+    9. Click "Save".
-    10. Add a new "TYPE" type content and upload a valid Swagger file.
+    10. Add a new TYPE type content and upload a valid Swagger file.

+Link fields:

+    1. Navigate to Structure > Content types > TYPE > Manage fields where
+       TYPE is the content type to which you want to add the new field, such as a Basic page.
+    2. Click on the "Add field" button to add a new field.
+    3. Set the field type to "Link" and enter a label name.
+    4. Click "Save and continue".
+    5. On the "Edit" tab manage your field settings as you wish.
+    6. Click "Save settings".
+    7. Click on the "Manage display" tab.
+    8. Select "Swagger UI" in the Format drop-down for the new field and optionally configure formatter settings.
+    9. Click "Save".
+    10. Add a new TYPE type content and provide a valid Swagger file path.

-When viewing the content page the uploaded Swagger file will be rendered by Swagger UI.
+When viewing the content page the uploaded or the referenced Swagger file will be rendered by Swagger UI.

 Note: If the content of the Swagger file does not render correctly try clearing the cache by navigating to Configuration > Development > Performance and